 Sometimes tax issues are forced to be resolved in court.
 This typically occurs when all administrative appeals with the IRS have been exhausted.
 It is critical to have the assistance of an experienced tax attorney when challenging the IRS or state taxing authority in court as it requires a deep understanding of tax law and strict procedural requirements.

 The U.S. tax code is a massive body of complex laws and regulations intended to shape economic and social policy.
 The average American is overwhelmed by this complexity, especially self-employed individuals.
-Our professionals, including our own in-house CPAs, understand this complexity and understand how to accurately prepare tax returns, ensuring that the letter of the law is being carried out while also looking ahead for future tax savings.
+Our professionals understand this complexity and understand how to accurately prepare tax returns, ensuring that the letter of the law is being carried out while also looking ahead for future tax savings.
 One of the first steps in resolving tax issues is ensuring filing compliance.
 This helps to prevent collection action, a substitute for return filing by the IRS, and sets the stage to begin resolving the liability.
 We will file any unfiled tax returns required to be filed, whether they are from ten years ago or last year.

 Tax fraud investigations, tax preparer investigations, criminal tax investigations, and indictments are very serious matters that require the immediate need for an attorney.
-If the government believes you have intentionally failed to file your tax returns, underreported your income, overstated your expenses, or otherwise evaded the payment of tax, you could face serious criminal penalties including jail time.
+If the government believes you have committed fraud, intentionally failed to file your tax returns, underreported your income, overstated your expenses, or otherwise evaded the payment of tax, you could face serious criminal penalties including jail time.
 Contact an attorney for a free consultation to discuss your legal options.

 Discharging Taxes in Bankruptcy